explore

 First things first — there’s North Lake Tahoe, and then there’s South Lake Tahoe.

 There’s no wrong choice.
 Both of them are gorgeous in the winter, but they have very different vibes and will resonate with different people in different ways.
-Here’s what to know about them so you can make the right choice:
+Here’s what to know about them so you can make the right choice about the best things to do in Lake Tahoe in winter.

 North Lake Tahoe

 Life on North Lake Tahoe is slow-paced, peaceful, and relaxing.
 Less crowded and more rustic, it’s the perfect place to relax and take in the breathtaking scenery.
 Needless to say, this is my favorite side.
 In the winter, it’s also a skier’s paradise, with the largest concentration of the region’s world-class ski slopes.
-It’s also the location of Tahoe XC, one of the largest cross-country ski parks in the country.
+It’s also the location of Tahoe XC, one of the largest cross country skiing parks in the country.

 South Lake Tahoe